Multiple North Alabama classrooms added to Alabama First Class Pre-K program - NewsBreak

 ALABAMA (WHNT) – 96 new classrooms across 35 counties will be joining Alabama’s First Class Pre-K program in the fall.

-Gov. Kay Ivey made the announcement Tuesday, saying the new classrooms will bring the state total to 26,658 children enrolled across more than 1,481 Alabama classrooms, moving the state closer to the goal of serving 70 percent of eligible children statewide.Theater teacher excited to be back at alma mater
+Gov. Kay Ivey made the announcement Tuesday, saying the new classrooms will bring the state total to 26,658 children enrolled across more than 1,481 Alabama classrooms, moving the state closer to the goal of serving 70 percent of eligible children statewide.Driver’s license offices reopen, online services launch

 “We are excited to serve an additional 1,728 students in our First Class Pre-K program in the coming year.
 We are thrilled that Governor Ivey and our state leaders continue to invest in early childhood education supporting Alabama First Class Pre-K in maintaining all 10 NIEER quality benchmarks for 16 years running.”Dr. Barabara Cooper, Alabama Secretary of Early Childhood Education